Wesleyan-Media-Project/fb_agg_reports_import/README.md

 For all R scripts, you need to install three packages.
 These are `readr`, `dplyr`, and `RMySQL`.
 For the `fb_lifelong_upload.R` file, you need to install the `bigrquery`, in addition to the previous three.
 Once finished installing, quit R by typing `q()` and press enter.

-- Run the R code
+- Run the R code.
 Before running, make sure you have the `read_fb_file.R` in the same location with your R file.
 To run the codes, you need to run the first line of the R file which should look something like:

 ```